itsoli91/OpenApiToRefit/README.md

-# OpenApiToRefit
+# OpenApi to Refit

-A Simple tool to generate C# client from OpenApi fortmat using [Refit: The automatic type-safe REST library](https://github.com/reactiveui/refit).
+A simple tool to generate C# clients from OpenApi fortmat using [Refit: The automatic type-safe REST library](https://github.com/reactiveui/refit).

-## How to build
+## How to use
-1. Open the sln in visual studio 2022
+1. Download a zip file from releases.
-2. Build the project
+2. Unzip and open a powershell inside the directory.
-3. Run the genearted .exe with some input args
+3. Use cli commands to generate client.
+4. It will generate a .cs file with provided name inside root dir or defined one.
 ```
 Options:
   -i|--interface-name <CLASS_NAME>            Interface name